Gravitational lensing in a black-bounce traversable wormhole spacetime: INTRODUCTION

-The angular deflection of light when passing through a gravitational field was one of the first predictions of the General Relativity (GR).
-Its confirmation played a role of a milestone for GR being one of the most important tests for it \cite{Eddington,Crispino2019}.
-Then, gravitational lenses have become an important research tool in astrophysics and cosmology \cite{Einstein1936, Liebes}, allowing studies of the distribution of structures \cite{Mellier1999, Schneider2001}, dark matter \cite{Kaiser1993} and some other topics \cite{HSV, Schmidt2008, Guzik2010, Sakalli2017, Jusufi2017, KJusufi2017, Goulart2018, Ono2018}.
-Like as in the works cited earlier, the prediction made by Einstein was developed in the weak field approximation, that is, when the light ray passes at very large distance from the source {which generates the gravitational lens.
 On the other hand, in the strong field regime, the light rays pass very close to the source of the lens, usually given by a compact object like a black hole; in this case, the angular deflection of the light becomes very large.
 The first studies addressing gravitational lenses in the strong field regime came up with the paper \cite{Darwin} in Schwarszchild spacetime and, later, for general spherically symmetric and static spacetimes \cite{Atkinson1965}.
+The studies along this line have been intensified in the last years, in particular, driven by the experimental observations that indicate a supermassive black hole living at the center of the Milky Way \cite{Eisenhauer:2005cv}.
+More recently, their direct observations have been made by the Event Horizon Telescope (EHT) collaboration which published pictures of the black hole shadow at the center galaxy M87 \cite{Akiyama:2019cqa, Akiyama:2019brx, Akiyama:2019sww,Akiyama:2019bqs,Akiyama:2019fyp,Akiyama:2019eap}.
+Accordingly, the gravitational field surrounding these objects is intense and, therefore, the weak field approximation fails to apply.
+In this case a strong field approach must be taken into account.
 In the strong field limit the mathematical treatment of gravitational lenses becomes cumbersome for tackling.
 However, in recent years significant efforts have been made toward a full analytical treatment.
-In this limit, Virbhadra and Ellis got a simple lens equation which can be applied properly to large deflections of light \cite{Virbhadra-Ellis-2000, Perlick2008}, while Bozza obtained an analytical expression for the angle of light deflection in the strong field limit, that is, very close to the photon sphere \cite{Bozza2002}.
+In this limit, Virbhadra and Ellis got a simple lens equation for a galactic supermassive black hole in an asymptotically flat background which can be applied properly to large deflections of light \cite{Virbhadra-Ellis-2000, Perlick2008}.
+They found that, apart from primary and secondary images, there exist an infinite number of images on both sides of the optic axis, as a consequence of the strong gravitational field experienced by the light rays.
+Fritelli \textit{et al.} \cite{Frittelli:1999yf}, without mentioning any sort of background, set up an exact lens equation for the Schwarszchild spacetime.
+Bozza \textit{et al.} \cite{Boz-Cap2001} obtained a background-independent} analytical expression for the angle of light deflection in the strong field limit, that is, very close to the photon sphere and then applied for the Schwarszchild spacetime \cite{Bozza2002}.
 Posteriorly, Tsukamoto improved the result found by Bozza \cite{Tsukamoto2017}.
-The angular deflection of light in the strong field limit has been studied in several contexts, including the Reissner-Nordstr\"{o}m spacetime \cite{Eiroa2002}, rotating solutions \cite{rotacao}, wormholes \cite{WH}, topological defects \cite{DfTp}, modified theories of gravity \cite{TM} and regular black holes \cite{Reg}.
+The angular deflection of light in the strong field limit has been studied in several contexts, including the Reissner-Nordstr\"{o}m spacetime \cite{Eiroa2002}, rotating solutions \cite{rotacao}, wormholes \cite{WH}, topological defects \cite{DfTp}, modified theories of gravity \cite{TM}, regular black holes \cite{Reg}, naked singularities \cite{naked} and braneworld scenarios \cite{extra}.